-Websites which provide various online transactions (such as internet trading, internet auction, intermediary services and/or information provision services on the internet) generally post a document which includes the terms and conditions for transactions such as "terms of use", "terms and conditions" or "terms of service" etc. (hereinafter collectively referred to as the "Website Terms of Use").
+Websites which provide various services and functions like internet transactions (such as internet trading, internet auction, intermediary services and/or information provision services on the internet), cloud services, CGM services and etc. generally post documents which include the terms and conditions for transactions such as "terms of use", "terms and conditions" or "terms of service" etc. (hereinafter collectively referred to as the "Website Terms of Use").
 Would such Website Terms of Use legally bind users?